Creating online real estate courses is a brilliant way for real estate agents and brokers to supplement their commission-based income!

 Great victories come from small wins.
 Before you move on with the rest of your day, get a small win!

 Today’s small win challenge is to choose a topic for your first course.
 Start by brainstorming ideas.
-Set a timer for 5 minutes and list as many topics as you can think of.
+Set a timer for five minutes and list as many topics as you can think of.
 Then choose the one you feel will most help your audience.
 If you have a hard time choosing, remember: you can always create additional courses later.

 And if you’re having trouble getting started, maybe check our list of 100+ blog topics for Realtors® for inspiration!
 Not only are these brilliant blog topics to help you build an engaging, lead-generating blog, but a genius course idea could also be hiding in there.